KristaWilliston/RefSeq-and-SwissProt-Amino-Acid-Frequencies/README.md

 Download human proteins from SwissProt and compute amino-acid frequencies for the SwissProt human proteome.
 Which amino-acid occurs the most?
 The least?
-Hint: access UniProt XML format SwissProt human proteins from 	http://www.uniprot.org/downloads -> “Taxonomic divisions”
+Hint: access UniProt XML format SwissProt human proteins from 	http://www.uniprot.org/downloads -> “Taxonomic divisions” This file was too large to be uploaded to GitHub.

 #1c.
 How similar are the human amino-acid frequencies of in RefSeq and SwissProt?
 Which amino-acids show the biggest difference in frequency?